JasonTurley/ctf-solutions/htb/bashed/README.md

 On host:
 ```
-# save the linked exploit at pwn.c
+# save the linked exploit as pwn.c
 $ gcc pwn.c -o pwn
 $ python3 -m http.server 8080
 # we now have a make-shift webserver!